ahmed-musallam/AEM-UP/README.md

 4. buy me coffee?
 JK, just star the repo :)

+> NOTE: you will need to setup replication agents and configs as needed.
+This setup only installs AEM.

 ## Dispatcher Configuration
 *Dispatcher will be installed with default configs.*